japikas/ctrlx-chirpstack/README.md

 This project is a wrapprt for number of open source projects for ctrlX AUTOMATION, maintained by Jaakko Ala-Paavola.

 This project is published under [MIT License](https://github.com/japikas/ctrlx-chirpstack/blob/main/LICENSE).
+This project clones but does not fork any of the given OSS projects.

 # ctrlX AUTOMATION